InsightEdge/insightedge-ctr-demo/doc/doc.md

 totalCount: Long = 40428967
 ```

-There are about 40 million rows in the dataset.
+There are about 40M+ rows in the dataset.

 Let's now calculate the CTR(click-through rate) of the dataset.
 The click-through rate is the number of times a click is made on the advertisement divided by the total impressions (the number of times an advertisement was served):